Group Lesson Levels

 Parent and Child Aquatics: This class is designed to give parents a set of basic skills that prepares infants and young children to become comfortable in the water so they are willing and ready to learn to swim.
 The recommended ages are 6 months to about 3 years.
 Parents are required to be in the water with their child.

 Pre-School Aquatics: This class consists of three levels and is designed to promote the development of fundamental water safety and aquatic skills.
 Children will learn these skills through pretend play, games, rhymes, and songs.
-This class is appropriate for children ages 4 and 5 but is not determined by age alone.
+This class is appropriate for children ages 3 to 5 but is not determined by age alone.
 It is determined by a child’s developmental readiness, maturity and experience in the water.

 Level 1: Introduction to Water Skills: Students are encouraged to be comfortable in the water and learn fundamental skills such as putting their face in the water, floating, paddling, and kicking.
 Instructors will emphasize class safety and organization.
 Place your child in this class if they are nervous about swimming and do not like to put their face in the water.